-With funding from companies and the Freedom Fund, we have put in place a programme to empower women workers, strengthen industrial relations, build community awareness and support legislative reform.
+With funding from companies and the Freedom Fund, ETI and its members put in place a programme to empower women workers, strengthen industrial relations, build community awareness and support legislative reform.

-- Strengthening the ability of women workers and local employers to address issues together: We are delivering training on women’s health issues and workers’ in 31 workplaces reaching 16,000 women workers.
-Locally, this is known as the nalam project – the Tamil word for wellbeing.
-As part of that we are fostering open communication between workers and managers.
-And we have plans to expand to 100 mills by 2023 building a replicable and sustainable change programme; a programme that no longer relies on external help but is instead recognised and overseen by an appropriate local institution.
+- Strengthening the ability of women workers and local employers to address issues together: we delivered training on women’s health issues and workers’ in 31 workplaces reaching 16,000 women workers.
+Locally, this was known as the nalam project – the Tamil word for wellbeing.
+As part of that we fostered open communication between workers and managers.

-- Raising awareness within recruitment communities: Our local trade union and NGO partners are alerting potential, current and former workers to employment rights, grievance redress and legal support – 1,268 former workers with employment issues have been identified and supported.
-200,000 young women and family members have been made aware of workers’ rights and working conditions.
-We are also working with 461 local recruitment agents that link communities with mills to ensure they are conveying correct information on wages, working hours, benefits and leave.
+- Raising awareness within recruitment communities: Our local trade union and NGO partners worked to alert potential, current and former workers to employment rights, grievance redress and legal support – 1,268 former workers with employment issues were identified and supported.
+200,000 young women and family members were made aware of workers’ rights and working conditions.
+We also worked with 461 local recruitment agents that link communities with mills to ensure they were conveying correct information on wages, working hours, benefits and leave.

-- Driving change in recruitment policies and practices: We are engaging with industry associations, government and other institutions to strengthen laws and policies so that they protect the rights of workers and provide proper access to remedy.
-We are also supporting local trade unions in their efforts to reduce the apprenticeship period for unskilled workers from three years to six months.
+- Driving change in recruitment policies and practices: We engaged with industry associations, government and other institutions to strengthen laws and policies so that they protect the rights of workers and provide proper access to remedy.
+We also supported local trade unions in their efforts to reduce the apprenticeship period for unskilled workers from three years to six months.

-Workers are reporting improved confidence, better understanding of their rights and improvements in their working conditions – currently the latter is primarily around the quality of canteen food but there are also reports of better relationships with supervisors and in some cases, workers are also reporting receiving pay increments.
+Workers reported improved confidence, better understanding of their rights and improvements in their working conditions – including reports of better relationships with supervisors and in some cases, workers are also reporting receiving pay increments.

-Additionally, in an example of workers’ increased confidence, we are beginning to see cases of workers raising grievances around working conditions, to which factory management is actively responding.
-These include allegations around workplace temperatures, harsh and discriminatory treatment, and also of the use of inappropriate sexual language by supervisors.
+Additionally, in an example of workers’ increased confidence, saw cases of workers raising grievances around working conditions, to which factory management actively responded.
+These included allegations around workplace temperatures, harsh and discriminatory treatment, and also the use of inappropriate sexual language by supervisors.

 Trade unions, NGOs and donors